tphillips/MeshMqtt/README.md

 The api is useful to allow you to send data to your mesh via a simple curl command.
 Avoiding the complexities of mqtt (and even the complexities of this cli).

-A useful example would be a HomeAssistant integration.
+A useful example would be a Home Assistant integration.

-Add a shell script to your tool box by adding the following to your Home Assistant `configuration.yaml`:
+Add a shell script to your toolbox by adding the following to your Home Assistant `configuration.yaml`:

 ```
 shell_command: